gamegineer/dev/org.gamegineer.builder/product/README.txt

 USAGE

 (Until a proper help system is implemented in the application, this file will serve as basic documentation for using Gamegineer.)

+Gamegineer requires a Java 6 or later runtime to be installed.
+To start Gamegineer, run the gamegineer.bat file, sibling to this file.
+(Users of non-Windows operating systems should simply copy and execute the contents of this batch file.)

 All commands are available from the main menu at the top of the screen.
 Context-sensitive commands are available from a popup menu that is activated using the appropriate keyboard and/or mouse trigger of your operating system (e.g. right-clicking the mouse on Windows).